Monkhouse Law Wins Case: Employer Has to Pay Damages for Cancelled Employment Contract

-In the recent case of Kim v.
+In the recent case of K. v.
 BT Express Freight Systems, 2020 CarswellOnt 1870, the Ontario Superior Court of Justice awarded the employee damages for a cancelled employment offer.
-In this case, an employee was sought out by an employer, signed a contract, and left his previous position.
-Just a few days before he was set to start the new position, he was emailed that the job offer was being cancelled.
+In this case, an employee was sought out by an employer, signed a contract, and left their previous position.
+Just a few days before they were set to start the new position, they were emailed that the job offer was being cancelled.

 The court stated that: “A valid employment contract creates an employment relationship even before any work begins.
 An employee is entitled to reasonable notice for breach of that contract, and may sue for damages if appropriate notice is not given…”